BaibhaVatsa/fractran/README.md

 # Fractran

-Fractran interpreter.
-Written in Rust.
+Fractran interpreter written in Rust.
 Wrote it just to learn more about Rust and programming languages.